InstructSI/instructsi.github.io/_pages/application.md

 title: "How to apply for funded access"
 excerpt: "How to apply for funded access to services offered through Instruct-ERIC."
 layout: single
+classes: wide
 author_profile: false
-toc: true
+toc: false
-last_modified_at: 2023-10-30
+last_modified_at: 2024-03-11
 toc_sticky: true
 ---

-*TODO: add general description of how to apply (take from Instruct-ERIC website)*
+Here we will list Instruct-ERIC calls and provide info on how to apply.
+For now, please consult [Open Calls](https://instruct-eric.org/submit-call) at the main Instruct-ERIC website.